oracle-livelabs/goldengate/ggma-topologies/bidirectional-replication-using-rest-api/bidirectional-data-replication-using-rest-api.md

 3. From the left-navigation pane, expand the list of Extracts and select the <b>EXTN</b> Extract.

 4. Click the <b>Statistics</b> option to view the report.

 This statistical report shows you the number of updates done for the specified tables.

 ## Task 4: View the Replicat Using Statistics for Oracle GoldenGate Processes

+After adding records, you can view the Extract Statistics to confirm that the committed transactions were captured.
+The `check_replication_activeactive.sh` script allows you to view the statistics for different Oracle GoldenGate processes.

 To view the Standard Report based on sample data:

    1. Run the `check_replication_activeactive_curl.sh` script